TahaElbedwihy/A03-1/README.md

 Taha Elbedwihy 10/22/2019

 Repository- 1 computer program.
+(An assignment) (Mothership) Clone- A command downloading an existing Git repository to the local computer.
-(An assignment) (Mothership) Branches- Copy of program at a certain time.
+Branches- Copy of program at a certain time.
 Commit - A change.
 (Controls code) Take original and new file and save the change.
 Git only saves the parts of the files that changes.
 Just tracks change and saves it.
 Merge- Automatic caking of branches.